Hostile Takeover

 High school is cutthroat enough a murder drone would fit right in, she thought.

-But that was too far.
-No, this whole train of thought was stupid.
-Why would it even matter if the murder drone saw Uzi at her most embarrassing before just killing her?
-No, Uzi wasn’t so much of a conformist she cared what any drone thought.
-Sure, there was novelty in meeting a drone she could hold a conversation with, who didn’t act like their processor was underclocked – except that wasn’t true, was it?
-J had stopped thinking entirely when it came to the company and her mission.
+Sure, there was novelty in meeting a drone she could hold a conversation with, who didn’t act like their processor was underclocked — except no, that wasn’t true, was it?
+J stopped thinking entirely when it came to the stupid company and her mission.
 She didn’t even blink at the idea JcJenson would discard her just like the worker drones.
-It didn’t get more conformist than that.
+It didn’t get more conformist than that!

-J worked hard, clearly – the corpse spire was almost cool, when you realized it took more thought than just stacking up some bodies.
+J worked hard, clearly — the corpse spire was almost cool, when you realized it took more thought than just stacking up some bodies.
 All of that effort, and what did it get her?
-Recognition, appreciation?
+Any recognition, appreciation?
 No. One flattering lie about Uzi reading her reports practically had J eating out of her hand.

 Uh.
 Not in the way that kind of actually happened.
 And nevermind that Uzi had arguably eaten out of J’s hand already.

 Whatever.
-Point was, the murder drone was slavishly loyal, and that would never be cool.
+Point was, the murder drone was slavishly loyal, and that would never be cool!

 Except how hard did I work on my railgun while no one transmitted a word of praise?
 How hard did I work to protect a colony that does nothing but go through the motions?

 But that was different.
-Uzi didn’t do this because anyone told her to – the opposite! – it was just the right thing to do.
+Uzi didn’t do this because anyone told her to — the opposite! — it was just the right thing to do!

 Uzi and J were nothing alike.
 Maybe there were some vague commonalities, only worth dwelling on to the extent that maybe she could have convinced the murder drone to have mercy.
 But that rocket already took off and blew up in the metaphorical sky.
 You couldn’t jailbreak empathy into a murder drone with words alone.